 In order to use Eq.
-(1), an explicit order in which different objects and scales are described has to be chosen.
+(2), an explicit order in which different objects and scales are described has to be chosen.
 In other words, we need to decide how to index the objects in the ensemble and how different nodes of the tree in Fig. 2 are traversed.
 Obviously, our estimation of the probability distribution would depend on these decisions.
 In many situations, such as in the earlier prostate example, the geometric variability and/or image quality for some objects (e.g., the bones) are more stable than those of others (e.g., the prostate).
-This may give us a hypothesis on how to order the objects, for example, to describe the bones first, then the prostate.
-As for traversing the tree in Fig. 2, some natural choices include the depth-first order and the width-first order.
-In the prostate example, since we have more confidence in describing and identifying bones, we may choose to describe them all the way through the atom level, then go to the object level for the prostate - which ends up in a depth-first order.
-It is certainly possible that there is more than one sensible choice.
-We argue that these decisions depend on the specific problems one faces.
-As a rule of thumb, objects should be described in an order of decreasing stability, i.e. objects with less combined variation in geometry and image contrast should be described before those with more.
-In order to achieve this, a measure of such variation needs to be established, and comparisons on the effects of choosing different orders need to be carried out.
+As some previous work has suggested (Kapur et al., 1998; Davatzikos et al., 2003), since stability provides efficiency, we choose to describe objects in the order of decreasing stability, i.e. objects with less combined variation in geometry and image contrast should be described before those with more.
+In the prostate example, since we have more confidence in describing and identifying bones, we may choose to first describe them all the way through the atom level, then go to the object level for the prostate-which ends up in a depth-first order to traverse the tree in Fig. 2.
+It is certainly possible that there is more than one sensible order, and comparisons on the effects of choosing different orders need to be carried out.
 We will not discuss the details of these aspects further here.
 In the rest of this paper, we assume an appropriate order for the objects has been chosen, and we describe them in a depth-first manner, as shown in Fig. 3.